 Many people are aware that hypertension is related to blood pressure, but the term has now much more relation to diabetes.
-Hypertension is when the blood flows through the blood vessels with too much force.
-This force leads to an increase in blood pressure which is often called hypertension.
-Moreover, hypertension diabetes can result in many complications including heart disease, kidney failure and blood vessel damage.
+Hypertension is when blood flows through the blood vessels with too much force.
+This force leads to an increase in blood pressure, which is often called hypertension.
+Moreover, hypertension and diabetes can result in many complications including heart disease, kidney failure and blood vessel damage.

 But before we get into the risks, here’s what hypertension means in numbers

 - Early high blood pressure (Prehypertension): between 120/80 and 140/90

 - High blood pressure (Hypertension diabetes): 140/90 or higher

 Even early high blood pressure can affect your health and may put you at risk.
 Hence, early diagnosis is necessary to avoid further complications.
 For that, one should know the symptoms of hypertension diabetes.

 As it says, knowledge of the disease is the key to its management, here are some classic symptoms to look out for in hypertensives.

 This is one of the first symptoms of hypertension diabetes.
 Shortness of breath is an uncomfortable or terrifying experience, especially when it has never happened before.
 It could be because of problems with the lungs or with the heart, but its specific cause can sometimes take a while to pinpoint.

 Sweating of feet and legs can be a symptom of hypertension diabetes.
 Though many people face difficulties with sweating, people with diabetes can be facing bigger issues.
 There are three types of sweating that a diabetic may experience.